fourTheorem/static-site-starter/README.md

 `sam deploy --guided`
 ```

+3. Build your frontend application in the `frontend` directory and make sure the build files are in the `/frontend/dist`.

+This starter template can host any static websites or single page applications (like React).
+For examples on setting up a frontend using a framework such as React or Vue, you can view the [Vite Docs](https://vitejs.dev/guide/).

 4. Deploy your frontend to the S3 bucket
 ```bash
 chmod +x deploy.sh
 ./deploy.sh
 ```

+This script assumes that your frontend build files are in the `/frontend/dist` directory.
+If your frontend build files are in a different directory, you can edit the `deploy.sh` script to point to the correct directory.

 ## Deploying the application